vallhund/sopds2026/README.md

 1.2 Dependencies
 install necessary modules

-    	sudo apt install python3 python3-django python3-apscheduler python3-django-constance python3-pillow python3-lxml python3-python-telegram-bot python3-mysqldb mysql-server
+    	sudo apt install python3 python3-django python3-apscheduler python3-django-constance python3-pillow python3-lxml python3-python-telegram-bot

 For RHEL, Fedora, Arch, CentOS install the modules accordingly

-1.3 Configure the MySQL database
+1.3 Database
+1.3.1 Install and configure the PostgreSQL engine

+Install dependencies and then enter PostgreSQL command prompt:

+	sudo apt-get install postgresql postgresql-client postgresql-contrib libpq-dev python3-psycopg2 sudo -u postgres psql postgres

+Set up the database: ("postgres=#" is the prompt, don't copy it);

+	postgres=# create role sopds with password 'sopds' login;
+	postgres=# create database sopds with owner sopds;
+	exit;

+Now we need to edit a configuration file.
+In Ubuntu you need to know the installed version of postgres to find the folder where the file is located.

+	ls /etc/postgresql/

+The number shown is the version/versions installed.
+If you have several versions, use the latest.
+For version 16 enter the following command: (uses nano but you can use any other editor, substitute 16 in the command with your version)

+	sudo nano /etc/postgresql/16/main/pg_hba.conf

+Substitute 16 with your version of PostgreSQL.

+In the file, modify two lines:

+	local   all             all                                     peer
+	host    all             all             127.0.0.1/32            ident

+Should be: (change peer to md5)

+	local   all             all                                     md5
+	host    all             all             127.0.0.1/32            md5

+Press Ctrl+X and enter Y to save changes.

+Restart PostgreSQL

+	sudo service postgresql stop

+1.3.2 You can use MySQL instead of PostgreSQL but it does not handle strange filenames (e.g. with emojis) well.

+	sudo apt install python3-mysqldb mysql-server
 	sudo mysql -uroot -proot_pass mysql

+Login to MySQL and set it up for sopds:

 	mysql> create database if not exists sopds default charset = utf8;
     create user 'sopds'@'localhost' identified by 'sopds';
 	mysql> grant all privileges on sopds. * to 'sopds'@'localhost'; //changed mysql> commit;
-	mysql> ^ C
+	mysql> exit

-ctrl+z
+Uncomment the MySQL block in the DATABASES section of sopds/settings.py and make sure every other block (Postgres and SQLite are commented).

-If you want to use the built-in slow Sqlite database (not recommended): in the sopds/settings.py comment out the DATABASES MySQL block, uncomment the DATABASES default block and then skip this step.
+1.3.3 If you want to use the built-in slow SQLite database (not recommended): in the sopds/settings.py comment out the DATABASES MySQL and PostgreSQL block, and uncomment the DATABASES last (third) block.

 #### 2. Initialization